lgtipton4/Novel-to-EPUB/README.md

 The compiled EPUB file will be outputted in the same directory.

+For use on Kindle, download Calibre (https://calibre-ebook.com/download) on Windows and convert the output EPUB file to MOBI.
+You can send the converted MOBI file to your Kindle with Calibre.

-For use on iPhones, copy the file over to your phone and click "Send to Books" to read in the Books app or download an EPUB reader of your choice from the AppStore.
+For use on iPhones, copy the file over to your phone, locate the EPUB in the "Files" app, and click "Send to Books" to read in the Books app.
+You can also download an EPUB reader from the AppStore as an alternative to the Books app.

 For use on Windows, use an online epub reader like Flow (https://www.flowoss.com/) or read on Calibre.